Docile-Alligator/Docile-Alligator.github.io/README.md

 ### Multireddits
 Your multireddits' data are saved in the local database as the following columns: Multireddit Path, Display Name, Description, Copied From, Icon Url, Visibility, The Number of Subscribers, Creation Time, Is NSFW, Is Subscriber, Is Favorite.

+### Read posts
+Your read posts are saved in the local database as the following columns: Username, Id, Time.

 ## Children’s Privacy